geek-ai/MAgent/README.md

 	python examples/train_battle.py --train
 	```
 ### play
 An interactive game to play with battle agents.
+You will act as a general and dispatch your soldiers.

 * **battle game**
     ```